com-lihaoyi/os-lib/readme.md

 override that behavior.
 You can also specify a maximum depth you wish to walk via the `maxDepth` parameter.

+`os.walk` does not include the path given to it as part of the traversal by default.
+Pass in `includeTarget = true` to make it do so.
+The path appears at the start of the traversal of `preOrder = true`, and at the end of the traversal if `preOrder = false`.

 ```scala
 os.walk(wd / "folder1") ==> Seq(wd / "folder1" / "one.txt")